- Camera (Nikon D810 shown)

 What’s more, it’s best to have a camera with RAW shooting capabilities, simply because RAW files retain all the data collected by the sensor.
 That means that in post-processing you have more information to work with, which aids your ability to create the best-looking shot.

 Another feature to consider is the size of the camera’s sensor.
 The larger the sensor, the more light it can collect.
-As a result, full frame cameras like the Nikon D7200, will do the trick.
+As a result, full frame cameras like the Sony Alpha a7 II, will do the trick.